Long Lost

 Abby does everything she can to seduce Seth short of attaching a bungee cord to her pubis.
 There's a brief scene where we learn that she has some kind of tech job.
 And that's pretty much all there is to know about her.

 The story is numbingly bereft of tension.
 The plot twist in the last fifteen minutes is kicked-in-the-head stupid.
 Did Richard really think Seth would be cool with this idiotic prank he's pulling?
 It's not even worth unpacking to explain how wrongheaded it is, but I'll just briefly mention one point.
-Richard implies that he's pulled this same prank more than once, so he shouldn't be surprised when it goes wrong.
+The ending reveals that Richard has pulled this same prank more than once, so he shouldn't be surprised when it goes wrong.
 There's no way in hell it didn't go wrong every other time, too.

 3 out of 10.